Mount Review (Preliminary)

 The mount bundles all it needs including a GX12-2 power cable with car cigar lighter plug at the other end.
 Even allan keys are in the box in place of which an USB cable would be fantastic as most people have USB type A and C in their drawers but rarely an USB 2.0 type B cable (mainly used for printers).
 Also on the wish list, an adapter (BNC to, say, Ø5.5/2.1mm) for AC power supplies from the shelf.
 The dual-layer card board box itself is sufficiently filled with foam to protect the mount as is the separate box for the tripod which also includes the two counter weights.

-An AC adapter which typically comes with a Ø5.5/2.1mm plug is not included, but you can tinker a short cable with a GX12-2 plug and a Ø5.5/2.1mm socket for cases when no cigar lighter socket is available.
+A shelf AC adapter which typically comes with a Ø5.5/2.1mm plug is not included, but, if you have one, you can tinker a short adapter cable with a GX12-2 plug and a Ø5.5/2.1mm (female) socket for cases when no cigar lighter socket power source is available.
+The wire gauge of the cable should be around 18 AWG.
 Please confirm the pin configuration specified in the mount's manual (pin 2 on the GX12-2 plug is +Vpp).

 Lunar Tracking